JustinPaoletta/my_portfolio/docs/WORKSPACE.md

 ## 📁 Files

-- `.vscode/settings.json` - Workspace settings
+- `.vscode/extensions.json` - Recommended extensions (committed to repository)
-- `.vscode/extensions.json` - Recommended extensions
+- `.vscode/settings.json` - Workspace settings (optional, user-specific)

-Both files are committed to the repository to ensure consistency.
+**Note:** `.vscode/settings.json` is not included by default.
+You can create it with your preferred settings, or use the examples provided in this guide.

 ## ⚙️ Configured Settings